 “I do!”
 Henry replied.
 “But I have to go over this list again.”

 “What list?”
 Jenna asked.
 He pulled out the diagram I'd drawn for him and showed Jenna.

 She looked at me and grinned.
-“Armando lives in Arizona, so we won't see him.
+“Armando lives in New Jersey, so we won't see him.
 Connie goes to college down in New York City.
 There's just my parents, us and Leo's parents.”

 Henry looked at me, raised an eyebrow and gave me an expectant look.